Mark events, take measurements, and document findings directly on the waveform chart.

 Text Note

-The Auto Fault Window button (Activity icon) appears at the end of the annotation toolbar.
+The Auto Fault Window button is the leftmost button in the annotation group of the main waveform toolbar.
+Its icon is a pair of vertical bracket markers around a waveform spike — a visual shorthand for "fault inception and clearance."
 Clicking it opens a channel picker where you can select which channels to analyze.
-All standard voltage and current channels are pre-selected by default.
+Current channels are pre-selected by default.

 When you confirm, Detego runs its fault detection algorithm on each selected channel and automatically places event marker annotations at the detected fault inception and clearance times.
 If multiple fault events are detected on the same channel (e.g., an auto-reclose sequence), each event gets its own pair of markers labeled with the event number.